 Riding high on his success, he multiplied the win ratio further by assisting his team to not only make it to the Super Bowl XXIV but win the same.
 While his prior performance of 82 receptions for 1483 yards and 17 touchdowns helped the team secure a place in the Super Bowl, his Super Bowl performance of 7 catches for 148 yards and 3 touchdown receptions helped them bag the championship yet again.

-The 1990 season opened on a note of success and ended with him recording his then career best of 100 receptions for 1502 yards and 13 touchdowns.
-Though the San Francisco 49ers made it to the Super Bowl XXV, they failed to make a hat trick losing to New York Giants in the 15-13 NFC title game.
+The 1990 season opened on a note of success and ended with him recording his then-career best of 100 receptions for 1502 yards and 13 touchdowns.
+Though the San Francisco 49ers made it to the Super Bowl XXV, they failed to make a hat trick losing to the New York Giants in the 15-13 NFC title game.

 For the following three seasons, he recorded significant numbers with 80 catches for 1,206 yards and 14 touchdowns in 1991, 84 catches for 1,201 yards and 10 touchdowns in 1992, and 98 catches for 1,503 yards and 15 touchdowns in 1993.

-Year 1994 was a stupendously successful one for him as he recorded his career high 112 receptions for 1,499 yards and 13 touchdowns.
+The year 1994 was a stupendously successful one for him as he recorded his career-high 112 receptions for 1,499 yards and 13 touchdowns.
 Not just this, he recorded 7 passes for a season-high 169 yards and two touchdowns against a match with Los Angeles Raiders which eventually helped him gain the first place in the NFL records for career touchdowns, standing at 127.

 Injuries got better off his game in 1997 as he tore the anterior cruciate and medial collateral ligaments in his left knee on a reverse.
 With a fighter’s spirit, he got back to the game within a couple of months to record 82 catches for 1,157 yards and 9 touchdowns in 1998 thus being named to his 12th Pro Bowl.

 His performance declined considerably in 1999, during which he failed to make it to the 1000 yards in all his 16 games.
-The waning graph continued for the year 2000 as well which marked the end of his more than decade long association with San Francisco 49ers.
+The waning graph continued for the year 2000 as well which marked the end of his more than decade-long association with the San Francisco 49ers.

-Frustrated with the team performance and dissatisfied over his role in the team, he was traded to the Seattle Seahawks in 2003.
+Frustrated with the team's performance and dissatisfied with his role in the team, he was traded to the Seattle Seahawks in 2003.
 He played six games until 2004.
-It was during his term with the Seattle Seahawks that he set the career NFL record for combined net yards by catching a 27-yard touchdown pass
+It was during his term with the Seattle Seahawks that he set the career NFL record for combined net yards by catching a 27-yard touchdown pass.

 During the end of the 2004 season, he first opted to team up with the Denver Broncos for a year but later rejected the proposal to take up retirement.

-In 2006, to honor his valuable contribution to San Francisco 49ers, he signed a one day contract with the team to officially retire as a 49er.
+In 2006, to honor his valuable contribution to the San Francisco 49ers, he signed a one-day contract with the team to officially retire as a 49er.

-He was selected for induction in the Pro Football Hall of Fame in his first year of eligibility in 2010.
+He was selected for induction into the Pro Football Hall of Fame in his first year of eligibility in 2010.
 He was finally inducted in Canton Ohio on August 7, 2010.

 In 2010, he was ranked number one on The Top 100: NFL's Greatest Players.
 The position made him the greatest football player at the highest level of the sport.